UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/Layla.el/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+I prepared the cardboard, created all necessary cutouts, and applied the appropriate coloring.
+I then began developing and testing code for each component individually to ensure they function as desired, and selected the appropriate GPIO pins.

 ### Week 7 - 19 May
+I assembled all components, secured them in their designated positions within the cardboard structure, and wrote the integrated code for the project.

 ### Week 20 - 26 May